Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 Accelerate](https://gist.github.com/rgommers/e10c7cf3ebd88883458544e535d7e54c#apple-accelerate)
 and [BLAS, LAPACK and OpenMP documentation from pypackaging-native](https://pypackaging-native.github.io/key-issues/native-dependencies/blas_openmp/).

+If BLAS / LAPACK is used in a shared library, things become even more complex.
+When multiple binaries that link dynamically to different implementations are loaded into the same program, the program may end up using the routines from a different implementation than it was compiled against, or even mixing routines from different implementations (if they implement a different subset of functions).
+This is particularly problematic if this set includes both LP64 libraries and ILP64 libraries that do not use a symbol suffix, as the symbols from one of them will clobber the other.

 ## Alternative-based approaches to switching implementations

 Advanced users and distributions often find it desirable to be able